mrwilljackson/web_two_point_o/src/content/blog/2017/playphysio-is-online.md

 title: "Playphys.io is online"
 date: 2017-06-17
 status: "published"
 excerpt: "Welcome!
-After months of work, meetings, fund raising and planning, we're excited to release our website!
-We look forward to sharing news of our progress, myPhy..."
+After months of work, meetings, fund raising and planning, we&#8217;re excited to release our website!
+We look forward to sharing news of our progress, myPhysioPal product updates and details about our upcoming games."
 wordCount: 35
 categories: ["news"]
 tags: []